bhstark2/latency/report.md

 The less delay that a network or application has, the more “responsive” a service will feel to an end user.
 The more delay (or lag), the worse it will feel.
-Having low delay is centrally important to any application involving a user interacting with a device or application, and will become ever more so as new cloud-based applications, augmented reality, virtual reality, and other new application classes emerge.
+Having low delay is centrally important to any application involving users interacting with each other, a device or application, and will become ever more so as new cloud-based applications, augmented reality, virtual reality, and other new application classes emerge.
 Critically, however, reducing delay